thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 - Explain what a variable is.
 - Explain the difference between a value and an expression
 - Explain the difference between `=`, `==`, and `===` in JavaScript.
-- Implement simple control flow examples using `if` statements
+- Explain simple control flow examples using `if` statements.
-- Explain what type conversion is
+- Explain what type conversion is.
-- Name all the "falsy" values in JavaScript
+- Name all the "falsy" values in JavaScript.

 ## What's JavaScript?